medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-SBDH has a structure that is generally divided into the following elements:
+ehmiSbdhhas a structure that is generally divided into the following elements:

 -	HeaderVersion
 -	Sender